 Concerns for his physical health

 He was released on March 20, 2020 as part of an exchange of detainees between Tehran and Paris.
-Relatives of the researcher also expressed concern about the physical health of the researcher.
-François Pacquemant, in charge of History and Strategic Thinking at the French Development Agency (AFD) and member of the Fariba support committee, was particularly concerned about her health “weakened by the hunger strike she went on in December 2019” and “uncertainties caused by the health situation”.
+Relatives of the researcher also expressed concern regarding the physical health of the researcher.
+François Pacquemant, in charge of History and Strategic Thinking at the French Development Agency (AFD) and member of the Fariba support committee, was particularly concerned regarding her health “weakened by the hunger strike she went on in December 2019” and “uncertainties caused by the health situation”.

 This reversal comes as Iran and several countries (France, United Kingdom, Germany, Russia, China, plus the United States indirectly) relaunched talks at the end of November to save the 2015 Iranian nuclear agreement. , supposed to prevent Tehran from acquiring atomic weapons, which Tehran denies.